Edit Samples

 -

-Swap hanging wall and foot wall positions - if done at both ends of the interval, this results in a full inversion of the interval.
+Swap HW/FW Points—switch a sample between a hanging wall and a foot wall - if done at both ends of the interval, this results in a full inversion of the interval.

-Convert the drillhole into a double-hanging-wall or double-foot-wall interval.
-This would be useful where a hole is aligned so that it intercepts the lode hanging wall or foot wall in two places, for example:
+You can convert a sample into a double-hanging-wall or double-foot-wall interval.
+This might be useful where a hole is aligned so that it intercepts the lode hanging wall or foot wall in two places, for example:

 Note: sample reversal can't be performed if Ignore gaps is checked.
 This is because, if enabled, the first instance of a FROM position for the selected Value will always be an HW point, and the final TO position will always be a FW point.
 If you must reverse samples where intervals contain gaps, those gaps must be resolved first, possibly using the Assign Lithology task.